-1. Heat oil in skillet over medium heat until oil is shimmering.
+1. Heat oil in skillet over medium-low heat until oil is shimmering.

 2. Add potatoes and bell pepper.
 Season with sazón, black pepper, and salt.

 3. Mix well, cover with lid, then let cook until the bottom browns – about 10 minutes.
-Meanwhile, slice scallions.
+Meanwhile, rinse and slice scallions.

-4. Add scallions, mix well, re-cover skillet, and let cook until potatoes are tender – about 8 minutes.
-Meanwhile, chop cilantro.
+4. Add sliced scallions, mix well, re-cover skillet, and let cook until potatoes are tender – about 8 minutes.
+Meanwhile, rinse and chop cilantro.

 NOTES & TIPS